 Shipping your personal goods to Mexico

-Self-move: If you ship your own goods, you will need to use a Mexican Customs Broker to help you get the shipment across the border, submit the required paperwork including your certificate from the Mexican Consulate, and then onward-transport the shipment yourself.
+Self-move: If you ship your own goods, you might need to use a Mexican Customs Broker to help you get the shipment across the border, submit the required paperwork including your certificate from the Mexican Consulate, and then onward-transport the shipment yourself.
 If you’re moving using a foreign-plated vehicle, you’ll also need an import permit for that, too, known as a TIP (Temporary Import Permit).
 Note that Permanent Residents cannot import a foreign-plated vehicle into Mexico.

 Useful resources and contacts